vdeksne/docker-api/README.md

 ## About the App

-This application allows you to compare World Bank data across different countries and indicators.
-You can visualize historical trends and get AI-powered predictions for future values.

-### AI-Powered Predictions

-The app includes an AI-powered prediction system using Graph Neural Networks (GNN) that:

-- **Automatically trains** on historical World Bank data (1990-2023)
-- **Prioritizes Baltic countries** (Latvia, Lithuania, Estonia) for enhanced accuracy
-- **Predicts future values** for any World Bank indicator
-- **Uses 10+ years of historical data** for Baltic countries to improve prediction accuracy
-- **Trains in the background** so the API is always available

-The ML model is specifically optimized for Baltic countries (LVA, EST, LTU) with:

-- Extended historical data collection (10 years vs 5 for other countries)
-- Weighted recent years for better trend analysis
-- Enhanced fallback mechanisms for missing data
-- Automatic training on startup with 26 countries and 34 years of data
+The UI shows World Bank data for any supported country/indicator pair and lets you compare trends over time.
+The backend also exposes a prediction endpoint that uses a graph model trained on historical data, with some extra weight on Baltic countries (LVA, EST, LTU) because they are the primary focus of this project.

 ### Features

-- Compare multiple countries and indicators simultaneously
+- Compare multiple countries/indicators side by side
-- Visualize data with interactive charts
-- Generate AI predictions for future indicator values
-- Support for all World Bank indicators (population, GDP, life expectancy, etc.)
-- Automatic data caching and persistence
+- Chart historical data pulled from the World Bank API
+- Request population or generic indicator predictions
+- Cache responses in Redis so repeated calls stay fast

 ## Services

-- Frontend: React + Vite (served via Nginx in production container)
+- Frontend: React + Vite (served by Nginx in production)
 - Backend: Express + TypeScript
-- Database: Postgres (stores countries, indicators, observations)
+- Database: Postgres (observations, indicators, metadata)
-- Cache: Redis (can point to AWS ElastiCache in production)
+- Cache: Redis (local container for dev; Redis Labs/Elasticache in prod)
-- ML Service: FastAPI + PyTorch Geometric (GNN model for predictions)
+- ML service: FastAPI + PyTorch Geometric (prediction jobs)

 ## World Bank API